 BioMed Research International: Anatomy.
-In press

 The innocuous transcutaneous stimulation of nerves supplying the outer ear, has demonstrated to be as effective as the invasive direct stimulation of the vagus nerve for the treatment of some neurological and non-neurological disturbances.